 The conclusion to what is in a punching bag.
-Hit first, talk later.

 There’re many types of punching bags on the market.
 They are shaped in many ways, with a different use in mind.
 But in the end they’ll have the same type of filling, which is either going to be rags or wadding.
 When it comes down to finding your ideal bag, first start with your needs and what you need to achieve.

-In most cases a heavy bag will be chosen because the swing on impact will be less and it will handle your training regime without any issues.
+In most cases a heavy bag will be chosen because the swing on impact will be less.
+And it will handle your training regime without any issues.
 My advice is to choose the right tool for the job and keep yourself safe during your training regime.